jkcolem/Husky_with_Freespace_Segmentation/README.md

 ros2 run turtlebot3_teleop teleop_keyboard
 ```
-## 4. Setup of Freespace Segmentation
+## IV.
+Setup of Freespace Segmentation

 Step 1.
+Drag and drop ```world.usd``` or your own custom enviroment into Isaac Sim with the husky (from Part II)

+Step 2.
 Follow steps 1 -7 through "isaac_ros_bi3d_freespace quickstart guide": https://nvidia-isaac-ros.github.io/repositories_and_packages/isaac_ros_freespace_segmentation/isaac_ros_bi3d_freespace/index.html#quickstart .
 These steps will create all of the packages and onxx models needed in a docker container to run NVIDIA's Isaac ROS freespace segmentation.

-Step 2.
+Step 3.
 Run the following in a new terminal attached to the docker container

 ```bash
 cd ${ISAAC_ROS_WS}/src/isaac_ros_common && \